ibm-cloud-docs/app-configuration/ac-segments.md

 # Segments
 {: #ac-segments}

-Use segments to target feature flags to your intended audience for A/B testing, beta launches, experiments etc.
+Use segments to define a group of users or resources based on rules.
+Feature flags can target segments to deliver variants of a feature based on the needs like beta launches and experiments.
 {: shortdesc}

 By default, the Segments pane displays the list of segments that are created in the current {{site.data.keyword.appconfig_short}} service instance along with Name of the segment, tags, and date of creation.